jillxoreilly/StatsCourseBook_2024/_build/html/_sources/Chapter0_PrepWork/MT_wk0_Colab.md

 * Create a folder to contain the files for this course in your Google Drive
     * Create a subfolder for today's session (perhaps call it 'IntroSession')
-    * Using the file browser pane in JupyterLab, navigate to 'IntroSession'

-* Open one of the example notebooks from the session (eg the sections on the For loop) in Colab and save it to your folder 'IntroSession'
+* Open one of the example notebooks from the session (eg the sections on the For loop) in Colab and save a copy to your Google Drive

 * Create a new blank Jupyter Notebook in Colab